wangdi4/llvm/llvm/docs/VectorizationPlan.rst

-  VPO VPlan: The topmost VPBasicBlock in the Hierarchical CFG is a VPRegionBlock that encloses any other VPRegionBlock or VPBasicBlock in the CFG, including the VPlan's outermost VPLoop.
+  VPO VPlan: The topmost VPBasicBlock in the Hierarchical CFG is a VPRegionBlock that encloses any other VPRegionBlock or VPBasicBlock in the CFG, including the VPlan's outermost VPLoopRegion.
 The Entry and Exit of this region are dummy VPBasicBlock’s that do not have any correspondence with the incoming IR.